neil-and-void/until-failure-api/README.md

-# workout-logger-api
+# Workout Logger API

-The GraphQL api for a very simple workout logger app I built for myself to track progression of weight I'm lifting for certain exercises
+The GraphQL api for a very simple workout logger app I built for myself to track progression of weight I'm lifting for certain exercises.

 # Techonologies Used